doublez13/Bare-Metal-Kubernetes-Setup/HA-API/README.md

-# Affinity
-In this configuration, we have three groups of nodes: `Masters`, `Workers`, and `Master APIs`.
-Some thought should be put into keeping members of the same group apart from each other on the underlying infrastructure.
-For example, if hosting on a vSphere cluster, affinity rules can be created that force the VMs in the same group to run on different hosts.

 # API Endpoint High Availability
 These example configs come from this excellent guide in the [kubeadm repo](https://github.com/kubernetes/kubeadm/blob/master/docs/ha-considerations.md).

 To sum it up, we'll be using HAProxy as a load-balancer across the masters.
 However, having a single load balancer would again introduce a single point of failue in the control plane.
 To get around this, we configure a second HAProxy server that acts as a standby, and then use Keepalived (VRRP) to tie the active and standby load-balancers together with one IP address that we'll use as the API endpoint.
 Note that other HA configurations are available, particularly one that uses static pods.

+## Affinity
+In this configuration, we have three groups of nodes: `Masters`, `Workers`, and `Master APIs`.
+Some thought should be put into keeping members of the same group apart from each other on the underlying infrastructure.
+For example, if hosting on a vSphere cluster, affinity rules can be created that force the VMs in the same group to run on different hosts.

+## Configuration

-## Keepalived Configuration
+### Keepalived Configuration
 ```
 ! /etc/keepalived/keepalived.conf
 !
 Configuration File for keepalived